Vivaha Panchami Festival in Nepal

 It is observed during the fifth day of Shukla Paksha – the bright fortnight during the month of Mangshir on the Hindu calendar.
-This festival usually takes place during late November or early December on the Gregorian calendar.
+This festival usually takes place on the Gregorian calendar in late November or early December.
 This festival is celebrated mainly in Northern India, Mithilanchal, and parts of Nepal.

-According to the Hindu epic Ramayana, King Janak of Mithila, now known as Janakpur, organized a “Swayambar” ceremony.
+According to the Hindu epic Ramayana, King Janak of Mithila, now known as Janakpur, organised a “Swayambar” ceremony.
 He invited many kings from various kingdoms to choose a suitable groom from the attendees for his daughter Sita.
-The potential groom’s condition was to lift Shiva’s Bow (Dhanush), string it to be selected to marry Sita.
+The potential groom’s condition was to lift Shiva’s Bow (Dhanush) and string it to be selected to marry Sita.

-People have celebrated Vivaha Panchami with the massive dedication to immortalising Lord Ram and Devi Sita’s wedding ceremony.
+People have celebrated Vivaha Panchami with tremendous dedication to immortalising Lord Ram and Devi Sita’s wedding ceremony.

 Vivaha Panchami Ceremony

 Vivaha Panchami is celebrated with great zeal and ardour in Ayodhya, the birthplace of Lord Ram.

 On this day, the numerous ancient temples are adorned with flowers and light.
 A marvellous wedding procession takes place.
 It passes by the countless ancient temples during the day.
 The wedding ceremony is concluded with the idols that symbolise Ram and Sita.